Andres Anvelt

 Andres Anvelt (born on 30 September 1969 Tallinn) is an Estonian politician and writer.
-He belongs to Social Democratic Party.
+He belonged to Social Democratic Party until 2019.

 2003-2006 he was director of Estonian Academy of Security Sciences Police College (Sisekaitseakadeemia politseikolledž).

 2011-2015 he was member of XII Riigikogu.
 And thereafter member of XIII Riigikogu.

 2014–2015 he was judicial minister of Estonia (Eesti justiitsminister).

 He is the grandson of communist revolutionary Jaan Anvelt.